soundpress/RulesOfNYC/docs/c26/index.rst

       E. The office may waive all or part of the enrollment fee where:

-         i. a qualified local brownfield site is within a New York state brownfield opportunity area pursuant to section 970-r of the New York state general municipal law and its proposed development and reuse is consistent with the strategic brownfield goals established in a brownfield opportunity area plan and/or as stated in a letter to the office from a brownfield opportunity area grantee who has an executed brownfield opportunity area contract with the state;
+         i. a qualified local brownfield site is within a New York state brownfield opportunity area pursuant to § 970-r of the New York state general municipal law and its proposed development and reuse is consistent with the strategic brownfield goals established in a brownfield opportunity area plan and/or as stated in a letter to the office from a brownfield opportunity area grantee who has an executed brownfield opportunity area contract with the state;

          ii. the proposed development on the qualified local brownfield site is an affordable housing development;